 From the Western bus station, take bus #7 or marshrutka #111 #224 #344 until Togolok.

 Hours : 2-3 hours, Mon-Fri 09:00-12:00 / 13:00-16:00.

-Looking for a break and a peaceful place?
-With its small alley, fountains, and flowers it is one of the nicest spots to hang out.
+Looking for a some peace and quiet?
+With its small alleys, fountains, and flowers, this is one of the nicest spots to hang out.

-Oak Park offers to see also many different Kyrgyz sculptures from various time.
-When going up from Oak Park to Chuy avenue, you can enjoy the Erkindik painting gallery and its wide range of style and artists.
+Oak Park offers many different Kyrgyz sculptures from various epoches.
+While walking up from Oak Park to Chuy avenue, you can easily pay a visit to Erkindik painting gallery as well and enjoy its wide range of style and artists.

 Location: Oak Park, 4km from the hostel.
 From the western bus station take bus #7 or minibus #111 #129 until Chuy/Tynystanova, and walk back for 100m until Oak Park and the gallery.